Services: Residential Alterations

 More Info

-Currently, all new or altered buildings in the state of California must have solar panels or sufficient space for solar panel installation.
+Currently, all new or altered buildings in the state of California must have sufficient space for solar panel installation.
 A solar-ready area is a large, relatively flat, empty space on the roof.

-Tesla was created as a precursor for PV solar requirements.
-Most new buildings will need to have solar panels installed unless they make certain exemptions.
+This law was created as a precursor for PV solar requirements.
+Most new buildings will need to have solar panels installed unless they meet search and exemptions.
 Read more about solar-ready areas and solar panel requirements here.

 CF2R